Joint Health and Safety Committee - Effective and Efficient

 - Participating in incident investigations, where required or appropriate.

-- Conducting health and safety education programs.
+- Conducting health and safety education or training programs.

 - Making health and safety recommendations.